-- Claims Unpaid and Aggregate Health Claim Reserves - Claims unpaid and aggregate health claim reserves include claims processed but not yet paid, estimates for claims received but not yet processed, estimates for the costs of health care services enrollees have received but for which claims have not yet been submitted, and payments and liabilities for physician, hospital, and other medical costs disputes.
+- Claims Unpaid - Claims unpaid includes claims processed but not yet paid, estimates for claims received but not yet processed, estimates for the costs of health care services enrollees have received but for which claims have not yet been submitted, and payments and liabilities for physician, hospital, and other medical costs disputes.

 The estimates for incurred but not yet reported claims are developed using an actuarial process that is consistently applied, centrally controlled, and automated.
 The actuarial models consider factors such as historical submission and payment data, cost trends, customer and product mix, seasonality, utilization of health care services, contracted service rates, and other relevant factors.
 The Company estimates such liabilities for physician, hospital, and other medical cost disputes based upon an analysis of potential outcomes, assuming a combination of litigation and settlement strategies.
 These estimates may change as actuarial methods change or as underlying facts upon which estimates are based change.
 The Company did not change actuarial methods during 2020 and 2019.
-Management believes the amount of claims unpaid and aggregate health claim reserves is a best estimate of the Company's liability for unpaid claims and aggregate health claim reserves as of December 31, 2020; however, actual payments may differ from those established estimates.
+Management believes the amount of claims unpaid is a best estimate of the Company's liability for unpaid claims as of December 31, 2020; however, actual payments may differ from those established estimates.